tobiasbrandy/meli-distributed-inventory-challenge/README.md

 #### Outbox Event Publishing

 To avoid dropping events when redis is not accessible (disconnected, or Redis is down), an outbox pattern is used.
-To publish an event, you first perist it to an `outbox_event` table, then a separate worker is responsible for publishing to Redis unpublished events present in the outbox table.
+To publish an event, you first persist it to an `outbox_event` table, then a separate worker is responsible for publishing to Redis unpublished events present in the outbox table.
 For the prototype, the publisher is implemented with a scheduled polling worker.

 #### Idempotency